 - f.
 External transmission/dissemination of CUI to or from a Government system must be encrypted.
 A FIPS PUB 140-3/140-2 validated encryption module must be used to encrypt the CUI data. - 2.
 The Contractor shall certify applications are fully functional and operate correctly as intended on systems using benchmarks from GSA technical guidelines, NIST guidelines, Center for Internet Security guidelines, or industry best practice guidelines, as reviewed and accepted by the GSA AO.
 The standard installation, operation, maintenance, update, and/or patching of software shall not alter the configuration settings from the approved benchmark configuration.
 Information technology for Windows systems should use the Windows Installer Service for installation to the default "program files" directory and should be able to silently install and uninstall.
 Applications designed for normal end users shall run in the standard user context without elevated system administration privileges.
-The contractor shall use tools to verify their products operate correctly with the approved benchmark configurations and do not alter the benchmark settings. - 3.
-The Contractor shall provide software self-attestation letter(s) regarding conformity to NIST guidance on secure software development as required by OMB M-23-16, "Update to Memorandum M-22-18, Enhancing the Security of the Software Supply Chain through Secure Software Development Practices." - a.
+The contractor shall use tools to verify their products operate correctly with the approved benchmark configurations and do not alter the benchmark settings.

+- 3. The Contractor shall provide software self-attestation letter(s) regarding conformity to NIST guidance2 on secure software development as required by OMB M-23-16, "Update to Memorandum M-22-18, Enhancing the Security of the Software Supply Chain through Secure Software Development Practices." - a.
 Attestation must be provided as part of an acquisition, upon contract award, and upon major version upgrades as specified in OMB M-23-16, GSA MV-2023-02 Supplements 1-2, and self-attestation letter templates provided by GSA. - b.
-Any gaps in meeting the software development practices required by the attestation form that cannot be attested to, the Contractor must provide mitigating practices in place (if any) and provide a POA&M to monitor any gaps and their resolution. - The Contractor shall cooperate in good faith in defining non-disclosure agreements (NDAs) that other third parties must sign when acting as the Federal government's agent. - Note: GSA's Office of the General Counsel (OGC) is available to coordinate on defining NDA requirements.
-Upon request, GSA OGC can advise on NDA development. - 5.
-The Government has the right to perform manual or automated audits, scans, reviews, or other inspections of the vendor's IT environment being used to provide or facilitate services for the Government.
+Any gaps in meeting the software development practices required by the attestation form that cannot be attested to, the Contractor must provide mitigating practices in place (if any) and provide a POA&M to monitor any gaps and their resolution. - 4.
+The Contractor shall cooperate in good faith in defining non-disclosure agreements (NDAs) that other third parties must sign when acting as the Federal government's agent.

+Note: GSA's Office of the General Counsel (OGC) is available to coordinate on defining NDA requirements.
+Upon request, GSA OGC can advise on NDA development.

+- 5. The Government has the right to perform manual or automated audits, scans, reviews, or other inspections of the vendor's IT environment being used to provide or facilitate services for the Government.
 The Contractor shall be responsible for the following privacy and security safeguards: - a.
 The Contractor shall not publish or disclose in any manner, without the Contracting Officer's written consent, the details of any safeguards either designed or developed by the Contractor under this contract or otherwise provided by the Government.
-Exception - Disclosure to a Consumer Agency for purposes of A&A verification or to the Connect.gov portal.
-To the extent required to carry out a program of inspection to safeguard against threats and hazards to the security, integrity, and confidentiality of Government data, the Contractor shall afford the Government access to the Contractor's facilities, installations, technical capabilities, operations, documentation, records, and databases within
+Exception Disclosure to a Consumer Agency for purposes of A&A verification or to the Connect.gov portal.
+To the extent required to carry out a program of inspection to safeguard against threats and hazards to the security, integrity, and confidentiality of Government data, the Contractor shall afford the Government access to the Contractor's facilities, installations, technical capabilities, operations, documentation, records, and databases within 72 hours of the request.

-&lt;sup>2 NIST guidance for secure software development per OMB M-22-18 consists of NIST SP 800-218 and NIST Software Supply Chain Security Guidance

-72 hours of the request.
 Access to support incident investigations, shall be provided as soon as possible but not longer than 72 hours after request.